MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 ---
-title: 'Quickstart: Query data in the Azure Data Explorer web UI'
+title: 'Query data in the Azure Data Explorer web UI'
-description: In this quickstart, you learn how to query and share data in the Azure Data Explorer web UI. ms.reviewer: olgolden ms.topic: quickstart ms.date: 09/07/2022
+description: In this guide, you'll learn how to query and share data in the Azure Data Explorer web UI. ms.reviewer: olgolden ms.topic: quickstart ms.date: 09/07/2022